NotoriousRebel/Social_Media_Shamer/README.md

 Breaches happen all the time, it would be a shame if people used those credentials for their social media accounts.

 ### What is this tool?
 Written in Python 3.5 and utilizing requests and bs4, this tool takes in a set of credentails or a text file of credentials and runs them against numerous social media sites and determines if they are valid.
+If entering a text file see example text file.

 ### What does it test against at the moment?
 Currently just Linkedin and Twitter; however, I am planning to add more.